galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 > 2. Open `playbook.yml` with your text editor and add the following:
 >
 >    - A role for `galaxyproject.repos`.
 This will add the additional repositories that are needed by Galaxy in various places.
 >    - A role for `galaxyproject.postgresql`.
-This will handle the installation of Postgres.
+This will handle the installation of PostgreSQL.
 >    - A role for `natefoo.postgresql_objects`, run as the postgres user.
 (You will need `become`/`become_user`.)
 This role allows for managing databases and users within postgres.
 >
 >    > ### {% icon question %} Question